First steps

 and apply it:

-kubectl apply -f kafka.yaml
+kubectl apply --server-side -f kafka.yaml

 This creates the actual Kafka instance.